Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Pros

-• Refreshing taste: The peppermint taste of this ground coffee is refreshing and might give you that extra boost without added bitterness.
+• Refreshing taste.
+The peppermint flavor of this ground coffee is refreshing and may provide an extra boost without added bitterness.

-• Interesting flavors: Besides the peppermint flavor, the brand offers coffee with more fun flavors like ‘donut shop,’ pistachio, coconut, and pumpkin spice.
+• Interesting flavors.
+Besides the peppermint flavor, the brand offers coffee with more fun flavors, such as 'donut shop,' pistachio, coconut, and pumpkin spice.

 Cons

-• Price: When it comes to the price, this coffee is in the same range as the Paraiso coffee, which is more on the expensive side.
+• Price.
+When it comes to price, this coffee falls within the same range as the Paraiso coffee, which is on the more expensive side.

 What makes coffee less bitter?